CameronFox01/myWebsite/myWebsite/README.md

 + Contact Page

 ### Idea for Overall Projects
-+ A quote, or Bible verse at the end of each page at the bottom.
++ A quote, or Bible verse to be added somewhere.
-+ Find a design style to continue in the header for all pages to make them match.
++ Find a design style to continue into each section but have small changes in each section.

 ### Break down of each Section
 #### Home Page